Don’t overpay for gas in Auburn: Analysis shows most expensive station - NewsBreak

 |card

-The title of cheapest gas, meanwhile, goes to Mapco at 2393 E University Dr. As of 05:48 PM, Tuesday, they had regular listed at $2.69 per gallon.
+The title of cheapest gas, meanwhile, goes to Maidu Market at 631 Auburn Folsom Rd.
+As of 04:56 PM, Tuesday, they had regular listed at $4.09 per gallon.

 Comments / 0